reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 jspm install service-framework=github:reTHINK-project/dev-service-framework.git
 ```

-**put here a helloWorldReporter and a helloWorldObserver example with short comments in the middle of the code.
-Explain later in detail the API**
+**Use here a helloWorldReporter and a helloWorldObserver example with short comments in the middle of the code.
+API documentation should be provided in the source code.**

 2) Import Module(s)